acierto/email-inputs/README.md

 flexible way how you are really willing to use and enhance it.

 The next evolvement in validators could be:
-* adding a reason, so that user away where and why it happened.
+* adding a reason, so that the user knows where and why it happened.
 * dynamically added/removed validators.
 It might be useful in complicated wizard pages

 # For contributors

 ## Requirements to the system
-There are 2 options, to execute all command with [Gradle](https://gradle.org/) or [Gulp 4](https://gulpjs.com/).
+There are 2 options, to execute all commands with [Gradle](https://gradle.org/) or [Gulp 4](https://gulpjs.com/).
-* For first option you have to install on your computer JDK.
+* For the first option you have to install on your computer JDK.
 Verified on [JDK 1.8](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html).
 * For the second option you have to install locally [Node.js](https://nodejs.org/en/), verified on 14.2.0 and [Yarn](https://yarnpkg.com/) verified on version 1.22.4